sebastienpig/BehavioralCloning/README.md

 """
 </pre>

+But it was too much memory intensive when adding adding the right and left cameras images.

 <li> adding the image from the left and right cameras and associating angles to them </li>
 <pre>
     image = cv2.imread(current_path)